denistsoi/franklinchen.github.io/source/_posts/2011-10-18-disagreement-on-the-use-of-time.markdown

 ### Exercise

 I run considerably less than I used to.
-One reason is that once upon a time, I got into competitive mode, trying to see how fast I could race, and now I am no longer in that mode.
+One reason is that once upon a time, I got into a competitive mode, trying to see how fast I could race, and now I am no longer in that mode.
 It takes too much time and energy.
 Another reason is that I decided, based on personal experience and learning from the [paleo/primal](http://en.wikipedia.org/wiki/Paleolithic_lifestyle) movement, that too much distance running isn't actually all that great for my overall balanced health.

 I traded distance training time for [yoga](http://franklinchen.com/blog/2011/09/24/roaring-like-a-lion-on-a-saturday-morning/) and [strength training](http://franklinchen.com/blog/2011/10/17/the-joys-of-convict-conditioning-bodyweight-exercising/).

+I no longer run any more than every other day on average.

 ### Reading